aaronsb/dbus-mcp/README.md

 - Create visual bug reports
 - Guide users with annotated screenshots

-Screenshots are stored in `/tmp/dbus-mcp/` and tracked with metadata.
+Screenshots are stored in `~/.cache/dbus-mcp/screenshots/` with proper user permissions, ensuring privacy and persistence.
 See [Screenshot Authorization](docs/guides/SCREENSHOT-AUTHORIZATION.md) for KDE setup.

 ## Documentation